+1 (713) 688-4600 | Sales Toll-Free: (855) SELL BPM | 24/7 Service: +1 (832) 617-5702 info@bpmmicro.com

 Flexible

-The flexibility comes from the sockets.
+Flexibility comes from the socket technology.
 Depending on the device, up to 4 sockets can be installed on each site.
-Therefore, it’s possible to program thousands of devices per hour (depending on the complexity of programming specifications and peripheral operations, such as laser marking).
-The same socket used to create the first article is also used for production.
+This allows for thousands of devices per hour—depending on programming complexity and optional operations such as laser marking.

 Same Process